-The SSA decided, somewhere along the way, that being precise and consistent was more important and efficient than being vague and wishy-washy.
+The Social Security Administration (SSA), for example, decided somewhere along the way that being precise and consistent was more important and efficient than being vague and wishy-washy.
 Here is what you have to show to prove to the SSA that you cannot participate in Substantially Gainful Activity:

 a) You do not participate in work that involves performing significant productive physical or mental duties; and